This post compares and reviews the many options for Chicago architecture tours.

 If you’re looking for a more educational experience, this is probably your best bet.

 Availability: This tour is typically available at least once a week.
 Check their tour calendar for more information.

-During the summer, they also have a tour package which will take you to Wrigley Field, Skydeck Chicago, The Chicago History Museum and the Lincoln Park Zoo.
-This might be a great option if you want to learn about the architecture behind one of the oldest baseball stadiums in the United States.
+During the summer, they also have a tour package that will take you to Wrigley Field, Skydeck Chicago, The Chicago History Museum, and the Lincoln Park Zoo.

 Click here to learn more about their tours and prices.

 Anyone planning to explore more than just the architecture of Chicago might want to consider obtaining a tourist pass.

 Several tour companies provide combo passes which include access to a variety of different attractions.